 Creating exciting, relevant email campaigns for your subscribers is essential.

 Your readers will expect consistent, personalised communications.
-Collecting data will help you to ensure you’re sending targeted campaigns to the right people, who will in turn will be more likely to remain loyal to your brand.
+Collecting data will help you to ensure you’re sending targeted campaigns to the right people who will, in turn, be more likely to remain loyal to your brand.